eclipse-keyple/keyple-website/content/archives/docs-1.0/build-your-first-app/java-app.md

 public class DemoPoAuthentication  {
     public static void main(String[] args) {
-        // Get the instance of the SmartCardService : main service of Keyple SDK SmartCardService smartCardService = SmartCardService.getInstance();
+        // Get the instance of the SmartCardService : main service of Keyple middleware SmartCardService smartCardService = SmartCardService.getInstance();

         // Register a PcscPlugin within the SmartCardService to use PC/SC USB Readers